peace-and-harmony/Projects/README.md

    <figcaption>Fig. 3 A close look at the top 30 topics in the form of hierarchical clustering.</figcaption>
  </figure>

- >The hierarchical clustering dendrogram is shown in Figure 3 which provides a overview of the relationships in a granular perspective among the top 40 topics.
+ >The hierarchical clustering dendrogram is shown in Figure 3 which provides a overview of the relationships in a granular perspective among the top 30 topics.
 It's intriguing to focus on the yellow elements: cancer(topic 10) and immune(topic 15) merge to a branch which further merge with sasrscov2(topic 11).
 Meanwhile, the parallel black elements: variants(topic 14) and chromosome(topic 25) merge to evolution(topic 29).
 Together, this branch farther meet the yellow branch.
 It is obvious that these two branches talk about the viruses and immunity.

  When plotting the whole hierarchical distribution among all the topics, it is reasonable to reset the number of clusters to generate a corresponding similarity matrix as in Figure 2.

-To be more specific, in the Figure 4, we present the top 6 topics in terms of topic size and three more topics in the form of topic word scores(c-TF-IDF).
+To be more specific, in Figure 4, we present the top 6 topics in terms of topic size and three more topics in the form of topic word scores(c-TF-IDF).
 The last three topics were searched by cosine similarity via the keywords: covid, deep learning and perovskite.
 Figure 4 lists the resulting topics of interest.

 <figure align="center">
   <img src="images/Topic_word_scores.png" alt="drawing" width="1000">
   <figcaption>Fig. 4 Topics of interest are presenting together with the topics words and the corresponding c-TF-IDF scores.</figcaption>
 </figure>

 >Topics were generated via pre-trained sentence transformer model: paraphrase-MiniLM-L6-v2.
 The nine topics of interest were used to evaluate the  quality of the pre-trained sentence transformer.
-Among the tested 5 pre-trained models, paraphrase-MiniLM-L6-v2 gives the best prediction based on the accuracy and meaningfulness of the topic words.
+Among the tested 5 pre-trained models, paraphrase-MiniLM-L6-v2 gives the best prediction based on the accuracy and meaningfulness of the topic words with respect to the focused 9 topics.
+From the listed 9 topic words for each sub-figure, it is obviously conclude the main idea of the corresponding topic.
+For topic 11, the highest c-TF-IDF score word is sarscov2 which is exactly the virus name caused the pandemic.
+The second topic word covid19 is the name of the disease caused by sarscov2.
+Coronaviruses are a diverse group of viruses, and sarscov2 is one specific virus belonging to coronavirus.
+The following topic words, antibodies and vaccine also give a very good supplimentary information to understand the topic 11.
+Vaccines simulate the immune system to produce target antibodies to defeat viruses.